 - a.
 Length of time since last inspection - b.
 Operating history of operator/unit and/or location (includes leakage, incident and compliance activities) - c.
 Type of activity being undertaken by operators (i.e. construction) - d.
-Locations of operator's inspection units being inspected (HCA's, Geographic area, Population Centers, etc.) - e.
+Locations of operator's inspection units being inspected (HCA's, Geographic area.
+Population Centers, etc.) - e.
 Process to identify high-risk inspection units that includes all threats - f.
 Are inspection units broken down appropriately?

-(Excavation Damage, Corrosion, Natural Forces, Outside Forces, Material and Welds,

-Equipment, Operators and any Other Factors)
+(Excavation Damage, Corrosion, Natural Forces, Outside Forces, Material and Welds, Equipment, Operators and any Other Factors)

 The MPSC's procedures were reviewed.
-Inspection intervals are contained in Pages 34 and 35 of the procedures.
+Inspection intervals are contained in the the procedures.
+Although the MPSC inspects each operator annually, it does assess risks for each operator for use in the SICT.
 Inspection units appear to be reasonable.

 3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
+Chapter 5.1

-Chapter 5.1 taken from the discovery to resolution of a probable violation?
-Chapter 5.
-Yes = 3 No = 0 Needs Improvement = 1-2
+- Yes = 3 No = 0 Needs Improvement = 1-2 - a.

-- a.
 Procedures to notify an operator (company officer) when a noncompliance is identified - b.
 Procedures to routinely review progress of compliance actions to prevent delays or breakdowns - c.
 Procedures regarding closing outstanding probable violations